DavidWells/analytics/site/main/source/plugins/fullstory.md

 })
 ```

-The above tracking payload will be automatically converted to the [fullstory naming conventions](https://help.fullstory.com/hc/en-us/articles/360020623234) that FullStory will save.
-Under the hood analytics is sending the event like so:
+This tracking payload will be automatically converted to the [fullstory naming conventions](https://help.fullstory.com/hc/en-us/articles/360020623234) and will be sent like:

 ```js
 FS.event('itemPurchased', {